Best Pool Cue Racks in 2026: Wall Mounts and Floor Stands Worth Buying

 You get legitimate quality at a price that actually makes sense for most players.

 Eight cues is perfect for players who have a main lineup without going overboard.
 I’ve used this model during testing, and the build quality surprised me for the price point.
-The wood is finished nicely, the slots are appropriate sizes, and nothing about it feels like a shortcut.
+The wood is finished nicely and the slots are cut to sensible sizes.
+Nothing about it feels like a shortcut.
 Mahogany develops character over time, aging beautifully in game rooms.

 The footprint is slightly smaller than the EXTCCT, making it viable in more room configurations.
 If you’re weighing floor stands and budget is a real constraint, this is where I’d spend the money.
-You’re not sacrificing construction quality.
-You’re just getting eight slots instead of nine.
+Construction quality holds up all the way down the price gap; the only thing you give up is the ninth slot.
+Same trade-off as any floor stand though: it claims its corner of the room permanently, so make sure you have one to give.

 Check Price on Amazon →